MicrosoftDocs/win32/desktop-src/wpdauto/instantiating-the-wpd-automation-factory-interface.md

 ---
 title: Instantiating the WPD Automation Factory Interface
-description: WPD Automation can be instantiated from C++/COM by CoCreating IPortableDeviceDispatchFactory and calling IPortableDeviceDispatchFactory GetDeviceDispatch, supplying a Device Plug and Play (PnP) identifier. ms.assetid: 'd83db1cd-7bd2-42f1-b1f2-55090a332e9a'
+description: WPD Automation can be instantiated from C++/COM by CoCreating IPortableDeviceDispatchFactory and calling IPortableDeviceDispatchFactory GetDeviceDispatch, supplying a Device Plug and Play (PnP) identifier. ms.assetid: d83db1cd-7bd2-42f1-b1f2-55090a332e9a ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Instantiating the WPD Automation Factory Interface

-WPD Automation can be instantiated from C++/COM by CoCreating [**IPortableDeviceDispatchFactory**](iportabledevicedispatchfactory-interface.md) and calling [**IPortableDeviceDispatchFactory::GetDeviceDispatch**](iportabledevicedispatchfactory-getdevicedispatch.md), supplying a Device Plug and Play (PnP) identifier.
+WPD Automation can be instantiated from C++/COM by CoCreating [**IPortableDeviceDispatchFactory**](/windows/win32/PortableDeviceApi/nn-portabledeviceapi-iportabledevicedispatchfactory?branch=master) and calling [**IPortableDeviceDispatchFactory::GetDeviceDispatch**](/windows/win32/PortableDeviceApi/nf-portabledeviceapi-iportabledevicedispatchfactory-getdevicedispatch?branch=master), supplying a Device Plug and Play (PnP) identifier.
 The **DevicePnPId** is a string that represents a WPD device, and is returned by the [**IPortableDeviceManager::GetDevices**](https://msdn.microsoft.com/library/windows/desktop/dd388693) method in the WPD C++/COM API.

 The following example shows how to instantiate and return a WPD Automation **Device** object.
 The code can be wrapped in an **IDispatch** method for an ActiveX object that is accessible from JScript.